-A variety of methods to deliver this important bioactive molecule have been evaluated since its discovery.
-Research in a number of contexts has demonstrated that topical delivery of nitric oxide can reduce wound healing times by regulating fibroblasts, inflammatory cells, cytokines, and remodeling proteins, improving the speed of closure and improving the strength and appearance of the regrown tissue.
-10 All of these benefits directly help with a significant reduction in EGT.
+It is unlikely that a single silver bullet to prevent and resolve EGT will be discovered due to the wide range of underlying pathology.
+However, research in a number of contexts has demonstrated that topical delivery of nitric oxide can reduce wound healing times by regulating fibroblasts, inflammatory cells, cytokines, and remodeling proteins, improving the speed of closure and improving the strength and appearance of the regrown tissue.
+(10) All of these benefits (Figure 2) directly help with a significant reduction in EGT.